Toward Efficient Polynomial Preconditioning for GMRES: Introduction

 The rewritten system of linear equations uses the matrix $Ap(A)$, which typically has an improved spectrum for solving with GMRES.
 We let $\phi(\alpha) \equiv \alpha p(\alpha)$ be the polynomial corresponding to $Ap(A)$, where $\alpha$ is an independent variable for the polynomial.
 Then equation (\ref{eqn:ppsys}) becomes

 We let the degree of $p$ be $d-1$ so $\phi$ has degree $d$.

-Polynomial preconditioning is important because it allows GMRES to use high-degree polynomials rather than low-degree polynomials limited by restarting.
+All Krylov methods find approximate solutions that involve polynomials of the matrix $A$.
+However GMRES is limited to polynomials of fairly low degree if it is restarted.
+Polynomial preconditioning allows the solution obtained from restarted GMRES to be represented by high-degree polynomials.
 Suppose that GMRES restarts after $m$ iterations.
-Then GMRES builds the Krylov subspace $Span\{r, Ar, A^2r, \ldots $ $A^{m-1}r\}$, where $r$ is both the current residual vector and the right-hand side of the current system of equations.
+Then GMRES builds the Krylov subspace $Span\{r, Ar, A^2r,$ $\ldots $ $A^{m-1}r\}$, where $r$ is both the residual vector from the previous cycle and the right-hand side of the current system of equations.
 An approximate solution from this subspace can be written as $\omega(A)r$, where $\omega$ is a polynomial of degree $m-1$.
-In contrast, polynomial preconditioned GMRES has the subspace $Span\{r, \phi(A)r, (\phi(A))^2 r, \ldots , (\phi(A))^{m-1} r\}$, so an approximate solution for $\phi(A)y = r$ can be written as $y = \omega(\phi(A))r$.
+In contrast, polynomial preconditioned GMRES has the subspace $Span\{r, \phi(A)r, (\phi(A))^2 r, \ldots ,$ $(\phi(A))^{m-1} r\}$, so an approximate solution for $\phi(A)y = r$ can be written as $y = \omega(\phi(A))r$.
 The composite polynomial $\omega \circ \phi$ has degree $(m-1)*d$.
-Thus, GMRES can now use very high-degree polynomials even though it only builds a subspace of dimension $m$.
-The high degree polynomials can give much faster convergence for difficult problems, as will be demonstrated with examples.
+GMRES now can have high-degree polynomials even though it only builds a subspace of dimension $m$.
+These high degree polynomials can give much faster convergence for some problems, as will be demonstrated with examples.

+Another way to explain the effectiveness of polynomial preconditioning is that the spectrum with $\phi(A)$ is generally improved compared to the original spectrum of $A$.
+The GMRES polynomial $\pi(\alpha)$ is one at the origin and tries to be near zero at the eigenvalues of $A$, so $\phi(\alpha) = 1 - \pi(\alpha)$ is zero at the origin and near to one over the spectrum of $A$.
+(See Figure \ref{fig:MembplusGoodvsBadPoly} (a) for a $\phi$ polynomial graph.)
+If effective, the polynomial maps most of the eigenvalues near to one and spaces out the smallest eigenvalues, giving an easier problem for a Krylov method.